fuzzylabs/voice-recognition/README.md

 Secondly, security, to achieve all the functionality I want for my assistant I want to be able to pay for things, access my accounts on streaming services like Spotify or Netflix and even lock and unlock my front door.
-I want to fundamentally bake into the system that only the people I choose that can do these things.
+I want to fundamentally bake into the system that only the people I choose can do these things.

 ####So how do we achieve this?
 This project is a completely open source mlops pipeline that lets you create a voice recognition model, based on training